USA Basketball announces Kerr as next men's Olympic coach - ExBulletin

 There are a lot of parallels between Popovich and Kerr, a lot of connecting links.
 They are close friends, Kerr played for Popovich in San Antonio and both accept the Olympic post after missing out on Olympic candidacies as players.
 Popovich tried to make the 1972 US Olympic team; Kerr was a finalist for the 1988 Olympic team.

-The Americans are currently in the process of qualifying for the 2023 World Cup – which will end in the Philippines, home of Spoelstra’s mother.
-A good finish at the World Cup would be the easiest way to qualify for the Olympic Games in Paris; just being the reigning gold medalist and the program’s world number one doesn’t get Americans into the Games by default.
+The Americans are currently in the process of qualifying for the 2023 World Cup which will end in the Philippines, home of Spoelstra’s mother.
+A good end to the World Cup would be the Set featured imagethe easiest way to qualify for the Paris Olympics; just being the reigning gold medalist and the world’s No.1 ranked program doesn’t make Americans participate in the Games by default.

 Hill said he and Kerr have already had conversations about how to approach the next two and a half years in terms of rostering, putting their own personal touch to the program, and maintaining the best of what has worked in the United States in the past.